“everyone should be given a chance to be good enough.”

 AR: Yes!
 When I first heard it I thought they must be joking, right?

 But the sad part of it was, though, that this was a tournament between Christmas and New Year in France, winter of 2007.
-James Bond technology, but we are in 2007.
 One of these title players, I think one was a Grand Master and two International Masters, or two Grand Masters and one International Master, but pretty strong chess players.
 One of them was my last round opponent.
 Later I learned that they complained during the event too, but nothing was said to me because I didn’t do anything.
 The arbiters checked my game as they requested but there was nothing that would have been wrong, that the moves of my chess games weren’t matching the chess engine too often.

 They said that because I was winning game after game, and I was beating players who are a lot stronger than me, it was not possible that I was playing by my own strength and my own skill.
 They asked the arbiter to check my games after the first four rounds because I was leading the tournament after the first four rounds.
 The arbiter said, “No, there’s no matching, she’s just playing normal games, nothing suspicious.”
-But…then I was still leading with one round to the end and I was paired as an opponent against one of these people who thought that I was cheating.
+But then I was still leading with one round to the end and I was paired against one of these people who thought that I was cheating.
 So then they went back to the arbiter and they demanded that they take action.
 The arbiter came to me before this final round of the tournament and said, “Anna, sorry, but there are a few people who complained, and we know that you aren’t doing anything, but just to make sure we’re going to need to take your backpack and check your items.”
-And then he ceremonially opened the lip balm and looked what’s inside and oh my god it was lip balm!
+And then he ceremoniously opened the lip balm and looked at what was inside and oh my god it was lip balm!

 Every time I wanted to stand up—because, in classical chess you have a couple of hours for each game so you have time to go to the bathroom, get some fresh air if you want to, maybe even a snack if you’re hungry—every time I wanted to stand up from the board because it was not my move, he quickly tried to make a move so I would have to sit back and not be able to leave the room.
 That’s how paranoid he was about me getting some help.
 I was on my own at this tournament in France!
 Yeah, the lip balm that became famous thanks to these three men.